Skip site navigation (1)Skip section navigation (2)

 ($row, $col) = $term->screen_cur ([$row, $col])

-optionally set it (which is usually bad as applications don't
+ally set it (which is usually bad as applications don't expect that).

 ($row, $col) = $term->selection_mark ([$row, $col])